-These days it seems as though everyone has heard of Pasta e Fagioli and knows what it is.
+These days it seems as though everyone has heard of this Italian pasta and bean soup and knows what it is.
 This was not true when I was growing up!
 However, I’m not surprised it has entered the American mainstream.
 What’s not to love?
 Americans enjoy pasta (to put it mildly), and tomatoes, and certainly would love the idea of putting them together with beans and having soup.

 – Happy Eating, Annemarie